Trump, Democrats taking border wall fight to prime-time TV

 Catherine Lucey, Lisa Mascaro and Jill Colvin, The Associated Press

-WASHINGTON -- Making his case on prime-time TV, President Donald Trump is stressing humanitarian concerns at the U.S.-Mexico border as he tries to convince the American people he must get funding for his long-promised border wall before ending a partial government shutdown that has hundreds of thousands of federal workers facing missed paychecks.
+WASHINGTON -- Ready to make his case on prime-time TV, U.S. President Donald Trump is stressing humanitarian as well as security concerns at the U.S.-Mexico border as he tries to convince America he must get funding for his long-promised border wall before ending a partial government shutdown that has hundreds of thousands of federal workers facing missed paychecks.

-Trump is delivering his first Oval Office address Tuesday night, and then visiting the southern border on Thursday, as he tries to put pressure on resistant Democrats.
-His administration is also discussing the idea of declaring a national emergency to allow him to move forward with the wall without Congress approving the more than $5 billion he wants.

 The partial government closure, now in its 18th day, is the second-longest in history.
 With no end in sight, Trump's self-proclaimed deal-making skills are coming under scrutiny.
 Trying to increase the heat on opponents, the administration has emphasized the humanitarian issues in recent days, with Vice-President Mike Pence and top aides making the case on television.